cgtysnsy/reactteamprojectmenu/README.md

 		-It will take relevant props and show the categories.
 		-It should be dynamic.
 If some new meals/drinks were added, it could be created automatically in the UI.

--For each task, three different teams were created.
+* For each task, three different teams were created.
 Every team were responsible for one of these tasks.
- 	-For App.js = Adilet Zhusupov
+ 	*For App.js = Adilet Zhusupov
 		          Aliia Ruslanova
 		          Aizhan
--For MainMenu.jsx = Akmoor Abdirashid kyzy
+	*For MainMenu.jsx = Akmoor Abdirashid kyzy
 		            Anarbek Niiazakunov
 		            Bubumariia Kudaiberdieva
-	-For Categories.jsx = Azima Satieva
+	*For Categories.jsx = Azima Satieva
 		              Asel Omurzakova
 		              Çağatay Şensoy

--At the end of this sprint, these are expected to be done;
+* At the end of this sprint, these are expected to be done;
- -Render data Issue #1.
+ *Render data Issue #1.
 Api Url - 5 points; +
- -Render menu Issue #2 - 3 points; +
+ *Render menu Issue #2 - 3 points; +
- -Show Active menu Issue #6 - 1 points; +
+ *Show Active menu Issue #6 - 1 points; +
- -Filter functionality Issue #3 - 3 points; +
+ *Filter functionality Issue #3 - 3 points; +

 ## @After First Sprint

-- Revision for necessary parts.
+* Revision for necessary parts.
-- Three main tasks had finished.
+* Three main tasks had finished.
-- Determine the new tasks and divide them into relevant teams.
+* Determine the new tasks and divide them into relevant teams.
-- According to the three, tasks were divided into two teams.
+* According to the three, tasks were divided into two teams.
-- For this sprint, main tasks for each team;
+* For this sprint, main tasks for each team;
-    -First team will responsible;
+    *First team will responsible;
- 	- Search functionality Issue #4 - 3 points; +
+ 	*Search functionality Issue #4 - 3 points; +
-    	- Search by feature.
+    	*Search by feature.
 Issue #7 - 3 points; +
 (Adilet Zhusupov,  Aliia Ruslanova, Aizhan,  Akmoor Abdirashid kyzy)

-  -Second team will responsible;
+   *Second team will responsible;
-    - Filter by price feature.
+       *Filter by price feature.
 Issue #8 - 3 points; +
-    - Add to cart feature.
+       *Add to cart feature.
 Issue #9 - 5 points; +
 (Azima Satieva, Asel Omurzakova, Çağatay Şensoy,  Anarbek Niiazakun)

 			-Subtask: Relevant CSS codes will be added and upgraded